 Only work that is ready by the agreed deadline can hope to qualify for a good grade.
-You will be required to submit all of your assessments onto Turnitin UK.
+Assessments will usually be handed in via Turnitin, however, there may be instances where the VLE will be used.

-PLEASE NOTE: Computer failure will not be accepted as a reason for late submission.
+PLEASE NOTE : Computer failure will not be accepted as a reason for late submission.